molszewski34/portfolio/README.md

 # Portfolio

-This portfolio was made with use of Gatsbyjs and Headless Cms - Hygraph.
-Tailwind was used for practice reasons, although some custom css styles are also used.
-In gatsby-node.js file i used some custom schema injection for diffrent aproach to generating path to subsites made programaticaly.
-Today i would make it diffrent, but that was my way those days.
+This portfolio was made with use of Gatsby JS and Headless CMS - Hygraph.
+Tailwind was used for practice reasons, although some custom CSS styles are also used.
+In gatsby-node.js file, I used some custom schema injection for different approach to generating path to sub sites made programmatically.
+Today I would make it different, but that was my way those days.

 ## Features.
-Projects from repositories presented with programaticaly made pages.
+Projects from repositories presented with programmatically made pages.

 ## Stack
-React, Gatsbyjs, GraphCms, Tailwind, Headless Cms - Hygraph
+React, Gatsby Js, GraphCms, Tailwind, Headless CMS - Hygraph

 ## Dependencies:

   "@formspree/react": "^2.4.0",
   "@fortawesome/fontawesome-svg-core": "^6.2.0",
   "@fortawesome/free-brands-svg-icons": "^6.2.0",